Differential Cohomology: Categories, Characteristic Classes, and Connections: Examples

 \item Define $\Ehat$ as in the pullback

 \end{enumerate}

 We start in \cref{subsec:moststimple} with differential refinements of $ 0 $ and what the differential cohomology hexagon looks like in this case.
-In \cref{subsec:simplefilt}, we refine this most simple example by adding a filtration. \Cref{subsec:CheegerSimonsDiffchar} explains how the Cheeger--Simons theory of differential characters fits into this story, and \cref{subsec:diffKtheory} studies differential refinements of $ \Kup $-theory.
+In \cref{subsec:simplefilt}, we refine this simplest example by adding a filtration. \Cref{subsec:CheegerSimonsDiffchar} explains how the Cheeger--Simons theory of differential characters fits into this story, and \cref{subsec:diffKtheory} studies differential refinements of \Ktheory.